The short answer

 Before comparing carriers, a rider should understand what is moving the numbers, because the same five factors that set a premium also decide which carrier’s strengths matter.

-Age and experience are priced as risk by every carrier — a young or newly-licensed rider sees a higher rate everywhere, so the comparison for that rider is partly a comparison of how each carrier treats the safety-course discount.
+Age and experience are priced as risk by every carrier.
+A young or newly-licensed rider sees a higher rate everywhere, so the comparison for that rider is partly a comparison of how each carrier treats the safety-course discount.

-The bike — engine size, type, and value — sets the cost of comp and collision and decides how much custom-parts coverage a rider needs.
+The bike (engine size, type, and value) sets the cost of comp and collision and decides how much custom-parts coverage a rider needs.
 A stock bike and a built bike are different comparisons, because the coverage axis matters far more for the built bike.

 Record decides which market a rider is comparing within.
 A clean record means comparing standard carriers on price and coverage; a serious violation or SR-22 means comparing non-standard specialists instead, where the axes weigh differently.

-Coverage selected is the factor the rider controls outright — and the one that has to be held constant for a comparison to be valid.
+Coverage selected is the factor the rider controls outright, and the one that has to be held constant for a comparison to be valid.
 Two riders with identical profiles get different quotes because one built more policy than the other; two carriers look different on price partly because the rider let the coverage drift between quotes.

 The point for comparison: hold the coverage constant, know which market your record puts you in, and weigh the axes by what your bike and state make important.